Deuteronomy 34:1-12 – The Death of Moses

 ANALYSIS

-From the hand of the Priestly writer who compiled the various Pentateuchal traditions into our five books of the law (Genesis through Deuteronomy), the book of Deuteronomy–and indeed, the Pentateuch as a whole–comes to a close with this description of the death of Moses.
+From the hands of the writers and editors who compiled the various Pentateuchal traditions into our five books of the law (Genesis through Deuteronomy), the Book of Deuteronomy–and indeed, the Pentateuch as a whole–comes to a close with this description of the death of Moses.
 Each of its four sections requires comment:

 Moses’ age at the time of his death (120 years) is probably symbolic; the question is, symbolic of what?
 Several possibilities have been suggested: